Roman Army during the Pax Romana: Infantry

-Upon achieving proficiency in marching to a steady rhythm and following the commands articulated by the trumpets and standards, the recruits embarked on an unrelenting regimen of manoeuvres.
+Once the recruits had learned to march in unison and follow the commands of the trumpeters and flag bearers, they began their tactical training.
 A variety of formations were practised, including the hollow square, wedge, circle and the testudo, a mobile formation entirely protected by a roof and walls of shields.
 Their training encompassed a range of competencies, including the ability to overcome obstacles, execute tactical manoeuvres such as charging and breaking off combat, and adjust formations to facilitate the relief of engaged units and execute surprise attacks.

-The training programme for weapons was modelled on the system employed at gladiatorial schools.
+Weaponstraining followed the system employed at gladiatorial schools.
 A 6-ft (1.82-m) post was erected and the recruit was instructed in the art of fencing by means of striking the post with blows.
-His weaponry consisted of a wooden sword and a wicker shield, both of standard dimensions but significantly more substantial than their historical counterparts.
-Consequently, as he engaged in the practice of the regulation cuts, thrusts and parries, the utilisation of heavy equipment also contributed to the strengthening of his arms.
-It is also posited that Pila would be cast, with the post serving as the target.
-It is conceivable that rudimentary instruction was imparted on other weaponry, including slings, bows and various forms of artillery.
+His weaponry consisted of a wooden sword and a wicker shield, both of standard dimensions but more substantial than their historical counterparts.
+Consequently, as he engaged in the practice of the regulation cuts, thrusts and parries, the use of heavy equipment also contributed to the strengthening of his arms.
+It is also thought that the pila was thrown, with the stake serving as a target, and that a basic instruction in the use of other weapons, including slings, bows and various types of artillery, took place.

-Swimming was also considered essential.
-Recruits practiced arms drill with wooden swords, which were double the weight of the gladius, to build strength and endurance.
-They were later introduced to combat drills in full armor and basic battle tactics.
 Their training culminated in a demonstration of their capabilities before senior officers.
 Only after passing this evaluation were they fully accepted into the ranks of the legion as competent legionaries.
 During the reign of Augustus the time of service was sixteen years followed by a further four years in reserve.
 In A.D.
 5 the service requirement was further increased, to a minimum of twenty years, plus five in reserve.